 Take A Dip At Riding Rock Resort And Marina

 Riding Rock Resort and Marina, located on the island of San Salvador in The Bahamas, is dedicated to the comfort and convenience of water sports enthusiasts.
-We offer options for diving and fishing in the clear blue waters of the resort marina and its surrounding ocean.
+We offer options for diving and fishing and deep sea fishing in the clear blue waters of the resort marina and its surrounding ocean.
 Finish your adventure by dining in our resort restaurant and socializing at the bar.

 Riding Rock is the ideal island escape for you and your family!
 Reach out to us today and book a fishing trip in The Bahamas!